 LUC is a change from one land use category to another.
 Categories from IPCC include Forestland, Grassland, Cropland, Wetland, Settlement and Other Land.
-Direct LUC (dLUC) can be measured, and occurs when carbon stocks decline due to a change in land use on lands a company owns or controls (scope 1) or on lands in a company's value chain (scope 3).
-While conversion of natural forest to plantation is not considered LUC in the IPCC Guidelines for National Greenhouse Gas Inventories (both are still classified as forestland), it is accounted for as a LUC event under the Accountability Framework Initiative and the GHG Protocol Guidance.
-The FLAG Guidance includes a 20-year GHG emission allocation, in line with the IPCC Guidelines for National Greenhouse Gas Inventories and the GHG Protocol Guidance.
+Direct LUC or dLUC can be measured, and occurs when carbon stocks decline due to a change in land use on lands a company owns or controls (scope 1) or on lands in a company's value chain (scope 3).
+While conversion of natural forest to plantation is not considered LUC in the IPCC Guidelines for National Greenhouse Gas Inventories (both are still classified as forestland), it is accounted for as a LUC event under the GHG Protocol guidance.
+The guidance aligns with the Accountability Framework Initiative in including a 20-year GHG emission allocation.